Explaining Explainability – the podcast on Explainable Artificial Intelligence.

 47m 13s

 As TRR 318 understands it, explanations are not delivered in a one-way process - they are co-constructed, by the explainer and the explainee.
 And it seems that Large Language Models (LLMs) are pretty good at doing just that - but do they really co-construct?
 And what is co-construction?
-Prof Britta Wrede discusses these questions with two experts on LLMs, Prof Axel Ngonga Ngomo from Paderborn University and Prof Henning Wachsmuth from Leibniz Universität Hannover.
+Prof. Britta Wrede discusses these questions with two experts on LLMs, Prof. Axel Ngonga Ngomo from Paderborn University and Prof. Henning Wachsmuth from Leibniz Universität Hannover.